neil-edelman/utf-8/readme.md

 Every `.c` in `test/` generates a new executable.
 I should probably update the `Makefile` instead of explaining.

-<https://re2c.org/>.
-This generated file is large, but the gnu extension `--case-ranges` shortens this a lot.
+The [re2c](https://re2c.org/)-generated file is large, but the gnu extension `--case-ranges` shortens this a lot.

 `re2c [src/*.re.c test/*.re.c] -o build/[*.c] -8 --case-ranges --input-encoding utf8 -i`